 Selling Food on OLIO

 If you want to sell homemade food and drink on OLIO, it's your responsibility to ensure that you comply with all local regulations.
-OLIO will check seller registrations at random.
+OLIO will request registration documents after your first listing.

 🇬🇧 UK - You must register with a local council (exemptions below)

 Exemptions: Selling homegrown produce and one-off charity bake sales do not require registration - make this clear in your listing

 1. Register with your local council for free here!
 (10 mins)